Italy - Factors to watch on October 8

 DEBT

-Treasury announces type and amounts of BTP fixed rate bonds and CCTeu Euribor-linked floating rate bonds, to be auctioned on Oct.
-11.
+Treasury announces sale of BTP bonds, with relative amounts to be auctioned on Oct.
+13.

 COMPANIES